-What message do you want to give to customers?
+What message do you want to give to customers and other businesses?

 That’s a tricky one, I’d like to think that people make the decision to buy the bags based on design AND the sustainability aspect.
 I suppose I’d like to send the message that no products are defined by their original purpose – there’s always room for ideas!

 Finally, what tips would you give to someone wanting to make small steps to be more sustainable in their everyday purchases?

 I love the 30 wears initiative, the idea that you should wear something a minimum of 30 times or not buy it, I think that’s a great idea.
 In everyday life, I’d say the most simple and easily achievable on a daily basis, would be to take your own cup for those take away coffees.